DenyT17/Titanic/README.md

 ```
 ![Prediction Accuracy](https://user-images.githubusercontent.com/122997699/221407931-66962dd3-67f2-4aed-8c0c-162ad0152e89.png)

-Now I can choose this classifiers:
+Now I can choose this classifier:
-* LinearDiscriminantAnalysis
 * LogisticRegression
-* GradientBoostingClassifie

-##### In next step I Will try increase accuracy of this classifiers by using GridSearch CV.
+##### In next step I Will try increase accuracy of this classifier by using GridSearch CV.

 ## Next goals 🏆⌛
 * Increasing prediction accuracy as much as possible